eat-sleep-code/3d-print-garden-timelapse-enclosure/README.md

 # 3D Printer: Garden Timelapse Enclosure
-An enclosure for Raspberry Pi HQ camera, up to two Raspberry Pi Zero's and a 40mm fan
+An enclosure for Raspberry Pi HQ camera, up to two Raspberry Pi Zero's and a 40mm fan.

+If you are looking for a software solution to capture continuous timelapses and automatically upload them to YouTube, please see the [Camera.Timelapse](https://github.com/eat-sleep-code/camera.timelapse) repository.

 ## Overview